 Does CCPA apply to you

-CCPA applies to for-profit entities doing business in California that collect personal information of California residents and meet at least one of three thresholds: annual gross revenue over 25 million USD, annual buying selling or sharing personal information of 100,000 or more consumers or households, or deriving 50 percent or more of annual revenue from selling or sharing personal information.
+CCPA applies to for-profit entities doing business in California that collect personal information of California residents and meet at least one of three thresholds: annual gross revenue over $26.6 million (inflation-adjusted), annual buying selling or sharing personal information of 100,000 or more consumers or households, or deriving 50 percent or more of annual revenue from selling or sharing personal information.

 If you have California users or customers and your company is above any of these thresholds, CCPA applies regardless of where your company is headquartered.